E-MailRelay

 E-MailRelay is normally installed so that it logs its activity to a log file, but it can also send logging information to syslog on Unix systems or the to the Event Viewer on Windows.

-Logging is configured with options like --log, --log-file, --as-server and --syslog, so check these in the configuration file or startup batch file.
+Logging is configured with options like --log, --log-file, --as-server and --syslog, so check these in the configuration file and/or startup batch file.

 For more verbose logging add the --verbose option.
 This is a good idea when setting up or trouble-shooting your E-MailRelay configuration.